Niemistoo/ElectricitySpotPrices/README.md

 >[!IMPORTANT]
 Content may load slowly at first, because there is private proxy-server that routes the fetch.
 Loading data may take up to 1-2 minutes if not used recently.
 All the data is originally fetched from open API https://api.porssisahko.net/v1/latest-prices.json via https://proxy-server-electricity.onrender.com/api/prices

 The Idea for the topic of the page came from that I wanted it to be useful and that I can include all the required elements to be present for the grading.
 The grading requirements are listed below.
-You can use the checkboxes to keep count of the found requirements.

 ## HTML

 Most of these requirements are present in html file.
 The 4th requirement (efficient use of tables) is inserted to DOM-tree from javascript file when "Päivän Tuntihinnat" is clicked.
 This can be easily viewed in the browsers developer tools when the previously mentioned button is pressed.
 There is also a chart option (canvas).
 As semantic elements there are header, main, aside, article, nav... etc.

-1. - [ ] Basic HTML Structure is present
+1. - [x] Basic HTML Structure is present
-2. - [ ] HTML structure with clear content differentiation (headings, paragraphs, lists)
+2. - [x] HTML structure with clear content differentiation (headings, paragraphs, lists)
-3. - [ ] Use of forms, links, and media
+3. - [x] Use of forms, links, and media
-4. - [ ] Tables are effectively used
+4. - [x] Tables are effectively used
-5. - [ ] Consistent use of semantic HTML throughout, ensuring better structure and understanding of the content
+5. - [x] Consistent use of semantic HTML throughout, ensuring better structure and understanding of the content

 ## CSS

 These requirements can be easily found in style.css file.
 Responsive desing elements are used in buttons and table as hovering (.css row 73, 123).
 Flexboxes are used in several cases for example, aside navigation area and calculator (.css row 33, 164)

-1. - [ ] Basic CSS styling (colors, fonts)
+1. - [x] Basic CSS styling (colors, fonts)
-2. - [ ] Use of classes and IDs to style specific elements
+2. - [x] Use of classes and IDs to style specific elements
-3. - [ ] Implementation of responsive desing elements
+3. - [x] Implementation of responsive desing elements
-4. - [ ] Use of layouts for advanced user interfaces (arrays, float, flexbox, css grid)
+4. - [x] Use of layouts for advanced user interfaces (arrays, float, flexbox, css grid)
-5. - [ ] Styling demonstrates a strong grasp of layout principles, aesthetics, and user experience
+5. - [x] Styling demonstrates a strong grasp of layout principles, aesthetics, and user experience

 ## JavaScript Basics

 These requirements can be found in main.js.
 As interactions there are buttons that load contents for the main content section.
 These also checks the event listener requirement.
 For example, showInfoContent, showPricesTodayContent, showCalculatorSection (main.js, row 193, 125, 242).
 Arrays, objects and functions are repeatedly present in JS-file.
 Additionally there are Object-Oriented JS principles used in class PrizeAnalyzer (main.js, row 301)

-1. - [ ] Simple interactions (like alerts on button click)
+1. - [x] Simple interactions (like alerts on button click)
-2. - [ ] Multiple event listeners and basic DOM manipulations
+2. - [x] Multiple event listeners and basic DOM manipulations
-3. - [ ] Use of array, objects, and functions
+3. - [x] Use of array, objects, and functions
-4. - [ ] Advanced logic, looping through data, and dynamic DOM updates
+4. - [x] Advanced logic, looping through data, and dynamic DOM updates
-5. - [ ] Consistent use of Object-Oriented JavaScript principles
+5. - [x] Consistent use of Object-Oriented JavaScript principles

 ## Asynchronous Operations